-What is the Parent Involvement Policy?
-One unique characteristic of Red Oak Community School we are proud of is our commitment to building community.
-In the spirit of community and to the benefit of the school, we invite each family to give his/her time to the success of the school, 30hrs per full-time family (15hrs per single parent family), 18hrs for 3-day families, and 12hrs for 2 days..
+What does parent/family involvement look like?
+One characteristic of Red Oak Community School that we feel is unique and are proud of is our commitment to building community.
+In the spirit of community and to the benefit of the school, we ask each family to volunteer time to support the success of the school- 30hrs for a 5 day family, 18hrs for a 3 day family and 12hrs for a 2 day family (requirements for single-parent families are half).
 We understand that not every family has the capacity to give time as freely as others; for this reason families may choose to contribute $25/hour in lieu of volunteering time.

 Will I have to register as a homeschooling family if I enroll my children in your program?
 Yes.
 All students at Red Oak will register as homeschoolers.
 We will provide and file all the paperwork with your local school superintendent, as well as providing the necessary assessments that each student will need to have when they file in subsequent years.
 This also allows all Red Oak families to receive various teacher discounts at several local businesses!

 What if my child needs/wants to transfer to another school?
 Admission to other schools looks very similar to what any other student may experience.
 However, since our students are homeschoolers, you would simply provide your annual homeschool assessment form (Red Oak provides these annually to all of its students) instead of school transcripts.
 Most public schools (CCS included) do not require any testing to determine which grade students would be placed in, they simply place the child based on their age.